drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 Once the Debug Reaction is working (AVAILABLE = true), the Drasi Hello World solution is fully deployed and ready to test.

 ## Step 5 - Test the Solution
 To test the Hello World solution, you will need to add/update/delete data in the `Message` table of the PostgreSQL database, so you will need a way to run SQL commands.
 The Dev Container is pre-configured with [psql](https://www.postgresql.org/docs/current/app-psql.html), the PostgreSQL CLI, which will connect to the pre-installed PostgreSQL database.
-If you run the following command from the Dev Container terminal you will create a session with the database in which you can enter multiple commands:
+If you run the following command from the Dev Container terminal you will create a session with the database in which you can enter SQL commands:

 ```bash
 psql